-Following Ball, Gerakos, Linnainmaa, and Nikolaev (2019), in Fama and MacBeth (1973) regressions, we exclude microcaps to avoid having them exert undue influence, and, in portfolio sorts and when constructing return factors, we include all stocks and rebalance the portfolios annually at the end of
+Following Ball, Gerakos, Linnainmaa, and Nikolaev (2019), in Fama and MacBeth (1973) regressions, we exclude microcaps to avoid having them exert undue influence, and, in portfolio sorts and when constructing return factors, we include all stocks and rebalance the portfolios annually at the end of June.

-June.
 Following Fama and French (2008), we define microcaps as stocks with a market value of equity below the 20th percentile of the NYSE market capitalization distribution.
 These stocks account for only 3% of the total market capitalization but comprise around 60% of all stocks.

 Our new measure of value/growth is COP/P, which is defined as the cash-based operating profitability (COP) measure proposed by Ball, Gerakos, Linnainmaa, and Nikolaev (2016) divided by market capitalization.
 Specifically, we compute COP as operating profitability minus accruals.
 Operating profitability is defined as revenue minus cost of goods sold and reported SG&A (Ball, Gerakos, Linnainmaa, and Nikolaev, 2015).
 As discussed by Ball, Gerakos, Linnainmaa, and Nikolaev (2015), Compustat defines its SG&A variables (XSGA) as the sum of firms' actual reported SG&A and expenditures on research and development.
 Reported SG&A subtracts expenditures on research and development to undo Compustat's adjustment to firms' accounting statements.
 Accruals are defined as the change in accounts receivable plus the change in inventory and the change in prepaid expenses minus the changes in accounts payable, deferred revenue, and accrued expenses.
-Ball, Gerakos, Linnainmaa, and Nikolaev (2016) and Fama and French (2018) deflate COP by the book value of total assets (COP/AT).
-Later in our analysis, we present results that COP/P provides information content on the cross section of returns, independent of COP/AT.

-Table 1 reports the summary statistics for the main variables.
-We winsorize COP/P and other accounting variables (all the variables in Table 1 except Beta, Log(ME), $R{1,1}$ , $R{12,2}$ , $R{60,13}$ , ILLIQ, and IVOL) month by month at the 1% level for both tails to mitigate the effect of outliers.
+Table 1 reports the summary statistics for the main variables.4 We winsorize COP/P and other accounting variables (all the variables in Table 1 except Beta, Log(ME), $R{1,1}$, $R{12,2}$, $R{60,13}$, ILLIQ, and IVOL) month by month at the 1% level for both tails to mitigate the effect of outliers.
 The mean and standard deviation of each variable are reported.
 Also reported are the pairwise correlations between each variable and COP/P. The table reports the average of each variable within each COP/P decile.
 We sort stocks into deciles at the end of June and rebalance annually.
 We first calculate the statistics from the cross section of each month and then calculate the time-series means of these cross-sectional statistics.